 If you think you may have depression, talk to a trusted adult.
 If you have been diagnosed with depression, the first step is to seek treatment from a professional.
 However, there are other measures you can take on your own to reduce the impact of depression symptoms in addition to therapy.

-Amazingly, these same steps can help you to improve your ability to manage everyday life stress and reduce factors that may be putting you at risk for future mental health struggles.
+Many of these same steps can help you to improve your ability to manage everyday life stressors and reduce factors that may be putting you at risk for future mental health struggles.
 Check out our Managing Your Depression handout.

 Start with creating a sleep environment that is cool, dark, quiet and relaxing – think about using window shades, ear plugs, comfortable bedding or a fan.
 In the hours before bed, pass on doing homework, talking to friends, checking social media or consuming foods that are heavy or spicy or drinks that contain caffeine or sugar.
 In addition, staying off of electronic devices like cell phones, TV, tablets and computers an hour before sleep is a good idea.